michael-hardeman/gdnative_ada/examples/action_rpg/README.md

 1. GNAT (Ada Compiler)
   * [AdaCore Community GNAT](https://www.adacore.com/download)
-    A version of FSF GNAT curated by Ada Core.
-Free for personal users, probably the highest quality and most used Ada Compiler.
+    A version of FSF GNAT maintained by AdaCore.
+Free for personal users.
 Supports Windows, Linux, and Mac
   * [FSF GNAT](https://www.gnu.org/software/gnat/)
     GCC bundled open source version of GNAT.
 For linux use the above link, for windows use mingw or cygwin to install.
 2. [Godot](https://godotengine.org/download)